 What should I expect during my first visit?

 Plan to arrive about 10 minutes early for your first PT session to settle in and fill out paperwork.
-Check in with Bobby, and he can direct you to a seating area to work on filling out a few forms.
+Check in with Taylor, and he can direct you to a seating area to work on filling out a few forms.
 Once your paperwork is complete, your physical therapist will invite you into the clinical area and ask you several questions about your condition.
 Then your PT will perform an examination to determine the best course of treatment for you, and he or she will start your treatment to get you moving better and feeling better.

 What should I wear?